 The start line is in Ayacucho.
 You can get a luxury coach there which runs overnight and costs about 40USD or you can fly which takes a couple of hours and costs about 120USD

 There are a few different coach companies, but this one is a good place to start.

 The grand finale takes place in Atalaya.

-The routes back are via Pucallpa.
+The more regular flights are via Pucallpa.

 These are small planes and there are only a couple of them a day so make sure you give yourself a couple of days leeway.

 Most flights aren't very easy to book in advance as many of the airlines don't have websites.
 Also, be aware not all flights leave when scheduled as they wait until the plane is full.
 Also, if the weather's bad they won't take off.
 Here's some information we found on the airlines.